 - Delivering savings of over 28% on key categories by effectively applying all procurement levers available (e.g. demand management, price unbundling, etc.)

 - Designing and implementing a central, structured procurement function with clear category responsibilities and business engagement guidelines

-The Procurement function was revitalised, and its relationship with the business transformed.
-It is now a much stronger, more collaborative and more effective organisation - laying the foundation to meet the changing needs of the business and deliver further value into the future.
+The Procurement function was revitalized, and its relationship with the business transformed.
+It is now a much stronger, more collaborative and more effective organization - laying the foundation to meet the changing needs of the business and deliver further value into the future.